Riding a bicycle in Downtown Brooklyn can be hazardous — to your bank account.

 Cyclists this week blasted what some describe as a ticket-writing blitz by cops on roadways in and around the Manhattan and Brooklyn bridges, particularly at the intersection of Tillary and Adams streets, a dangerous nexus of commuters that has long been a battleground between bikes, cars and pedestrians.

-“I have witnessed two sting operations set up at Tillary and Adams,” said Park Slope resident Adam White, a personal injury lawyer and cyclist.
+“I have witnessed on two sting operations set up at Tillary and Adams,” said Park Slope resident Adam White, a personal injury lawyer and cyclist.
 “They were ticketing slews of people who were riding [outside the bike lane] on Adams.”

 The situation is made worse because the painted bike lanes on Adams Street and the parallel bridge approach route on Jay Street are often so jam-packed with double-parked cars that cyclists are forced to swerve into the roadway — and into the crosshairs of keen-eyed cops.